Research scientists / postdoctoral researchers:

 Robert John Hobbs

 Rob studied at Bangor University where in December 2015 he was awarded a Ph.D. in chemistry.
 The thesis was titled ‘A universal magnetic carrier for use in cancer prodrug therapy’ and the viva voce was examined by Dr. Peter Searle (Birmingham University).
-After a brief period of postdoctoral research with the Gwenin group studying a novel drug delivery system, Rob began postdoctoral research for Dr. Peter Holliman.
+After a brief period of postdoctoral research with Dr Chris Gwenin’s ARCH group studying a novel drug delivery system, Rob began postdoctoral research for Prof. Peter Holliman.
 The focus of this work was on emerging photovoltaic materials and energy-related devices.
-Now Rob has re-joined the group as a research officer to work on the toxicological NRN life science funded project.
-The main focus of the work is to study the nanoparticle toxicity of the novel drug delivery system.
+Rob re-joined the ARCH group as a research officer to work on the toxicological NRN life science funded project.
+The main focus of the work was to study the nanoparticle toxicity of the novel drug delivery system.
 Rob has a wide range of skills in the life sciences research area, but also in electrochemistry and PV research.
-Rob will be starting on the CALIN project in March working closely with industry.
+Rob is now a Research & Development Innovation Officer on the CALIN project and is working closely with SME partners.
+In addition to this Rob is currently undertaking the PGCertHE course with the view to obtaining HEA Fellow status.
+Rob has a keen interest in health & safety and laboratory management.

 2015 – Ph.D.
 Chemistry, Bangor University, UK2011 – M.Sc.
 (Merit): Analytical Chemistry, Bangor University, UK2010 – B.Sc.
 (Hons): Chemistry, Bangor University, UK